Suggested links

 Is detox a sign of weakness?

-Not whatsoever.
-In fact, detox without medical intervention (i.e. “quitting cold turkey”) can be extremely dangerous.
+Entering detox is NOT a sign of weakness. whatsoever.
+Detox without medical intervention (i.e., “quitting cold turkey”) can be extremely dangerous.

 What's the best process to find a medical detox center?